 4. utilise and source information from the library, internet and database sources;

 5. undertake predictive estimations and tests of hypotheses using financial data.

 Students must have a basic background in econometrics.

-The module is delivered by lectures and classes.
-Learning takes place through attendance at lectures, preparation for and participation in classes, and private study.
+Attendance at lectures, preparation for and participation in classes, and private study.

 Activity Number Frequency Duration Total/Hours

 Lectures 10 Weekly, from week 25 to 33 2 hours 20

 Lab/Classes 5 Once every three weeks 2 hour 10

 Preparation & Reading 120

 The number and format of contact hours, i.e. lectures and classes, will be available on Moodle.